ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 ### December 2021
 {: #dec-2021}

-- You can now use [VPN](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-connections) to create VPN connection by using CLI.
+- You can now use [Storage pools](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-instance-create) to set affinity policies by using CLI.
-- You can now use [VPN IKE policies](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-ike-policies) to create an IKE policy for the VPN connection by using CLI.
+- You can now use [Create connection](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-connection) to set 10 Gbps speed for your Cloud connection by using CLI.
-- You can now use [VPN IKE policies](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-ipsec-policies) to create an IPsec policy for the VPN connection by using CLI.
+- You can now use [Placement Groups](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-ipsec-policies) to create placement groups and add VMs to set policies by using CLI.

 ### October 2021
 {: #oct-2021}